Skip to main content

 If you are an international student and have a financial sponsor e.g., your government or other organisation, you will need to check with them how your funding is affected if you withdraw.

-If you receive a Scholarship from Queen Mary, also check when this will end, contact the Research Degrees Office.
+If you are a PHD student and receive a Studentship from Queen Mary, also check when this will end, contact the Research Degrees Office.

 Immigration

-If you are in the UK with Student Immigration Permission and are no longer registered on your course, this will be reported to the UK visa and Immigration (UKVI) Home Office who will curtail (shorten) your immigration permission as the University cannot continue to sponsor students who are no longer registered or attending their course.
-You can find further information about this and other Immigration factors to consider on the Visa and fee implications to changes in your programme.
+If you are in the UK with Student Immigration Permission and are no longer registered on your course, the UK visa and Immigration (UKVI) Home Office will be told of your course withdrawal.
+The Home Office will curtail (shorten) your immigration permission to remain in the UK as the University cannot continue to sponsor students who are no longer registered or attending their course.
+You can find further information about this and other Immigration factors to consider on the Visa and fee implications to changes in your programme pages.

 Back to top